Urbs beata Jerusalem

-Urbs beata Jerusalem dicta pacis visio ("Blessed city of Jerusalem, called vision of peace") is the first line of a 7th or 8th-century hymn sung in the Office of the Dedication of a Roman Catholic church.
+Urbs beata Jerusalem ("Blessed city of Jerusalem, called vision of peace") is the first line of a 7th or 8th-century hymn sung in the Office of the Dedication of a Roman Catholic church.
 The text describes the prophetic vision of the New Jerusalem from the Bible.
 It appeared in early Roman Breviaries and the text was adapted in the 17th century.

 In 1851, the English translation by John Mason Neale gave rise to two popular hymns, "Blessed city, heavenly Salem" and "Christ is made the sure foundation".

 Text

 The hymn comprises eight stanzas, together with a doxology.
 The text is scripturally inspired by Ephesians ii.
 20, 1 Peter ii.
 5, and Revelation xxi.